mileweb/docs-content-cdn/docs/portal/properties/managing-origins.md

 2. From the Prperty page, click the ID of the property you want to edit, and then select the version from the drop-down list.
 3. Click the **Edit** or **Clone** button to make changes.
 You should now see the section about origin as shown below:
 <p align="center"><img src="/docs/resources/images/OriginList.png" alt="Upload Certificate Version" width="600"></p>
-4. If there is an existing origin (similar to the "temporary" one shown above), you can click the **Edit** or **Remove** links to edit or remove the origin.
-To add a new origin, click the **Add Origin To List** link and then complete the fields in the following dialog box.
+4. If there is an existing origin (similar to the "temporary" one in the figure above), you can click the <strong>Edit</strong> or <strong>Remove</strong> link to edit or remove the origin.
+To add a new origin, click the <strong>Add Origin To List</strong> link, and then complete the fields in the following dialog box.
+Required fields are denoted by an asterisk (*).
 <p align="center"><img src="/docs/resources/images/Add Origin Page.png" alt="Upload Certificate Version" width="600"></p>
-**NOTE** The Edit Origin UI is basically the same.

-3. Complete the fields in the Add Origin form.
-Required fields are denoted by an asterisk (*).
+**NOTE** The fields for adding and editing origins are similar.

 | **Fields**             | **Description**                                       |
 | ---------------------- | ----------------------------------------------------- |